node-red/node-red.github.io/docs/hardware/raspberrypi.md

     node-red-stop
     node-red-start

-You can also install and remove extra nodes via the Editor UI,  Menu - Manage Palette.

 ## Interacting with the Pi hardware

 There are several ways of interacting with a Raspberry Pi using Node-RED.